karstengresch/awesome-jboss/readme.md

 [OpenShift](https://www.openshift.com) - Is a solution based on Docker, Kubernetes and other community projects that allows deploying JBoss applications to a PaaS by just committing code changes to e.g. GitHub.

+[GateIn Portal](http://gatein.jboss.org) - The Opensource Website Framework, gives you more than a web framework by letting you use your preferred one.

 ## JBoss (Related) Blogs